Desperationis/live-toolkit/README.md

 # live-toolkit
-Shell scripts that aid in customizing Ubuntu LiveCD's.
-Only tested with Ubuntu 20.04, SHA256 `f92f7dca5bb6690e1af`.
-Based on https://help.ubuntu.com/community/LiveCDCustomization
+Shell scripts that aid in customizing ANY LiveCD.
+Tested with Ubuntu 20.04, SHA256 `f92f7dca5bb6690e1af` and various others debian-based distros.
+Method is based on https://help.ubuntu.com/community/LiveCDCustomization

 # Usage
+`./preview file.iso` - Simply mounts a LiveCD so you can inspect its contents in mnt/

-`./mount file.iso` - Mounts a Ubuntu LiveCD installer ISO, extracts its data, and unsquashes `filesystem.squashfs`.
+`./mount file.iso` - Mounts a LiveCD ISO, extracts its data, and unsquashes `filesystem.squashfs`.
 Safe to call multiple times.

 `./chroot` - Mounts required directories and chroots into the extracted squashfs using /bin/bash. `exit` must be called within the chroot to exit safely, otherwise you'll need to reboot your system to fix `/dev`.